Plastic pellet pollution: 2020

 On February 23, 2020, the Trans Carrier ship, traveling from Rotterdam (Netherlands) to Stavanger (Norway), encountered severe weather conditions off the Danish coast.
 As a result, a container carrying polypropylene pellets sustained damage.
 Approximately 13.2 tonnes of nurdles, out of the 26 tonnes originally aboard the Trans Carrier at the time of the incident, were released into the North Sea.
 This spill led to contamination in the Oslo Fjord and along the Swedish west coast, impacting about 700 coastal sites.

 During a thunderstorm on August 20, a 40 foot shipping container with 25 tons of nurdles arriving from Asia fell off the CMA CGM Bianca ship into the Mississippi River in New Orleans.
 No official clean up took place.
 Hazardous material spills are in coast guard jurisdiction, but nurdles are not classified as hazardous material.
 The Department of Environmental Quality does not find it clear as to who is responsible for cleaning up the spill.

 2021

 On 2 June 2021 the cargo ship sank off the coast of Sri Lanka, spilling chemicals and microplastic nurdles and causing the worst environmental disaster in the country's history.

 2023

 In January 2023, the French government announced it will be taking legal action against "persons unknown" in response to extensive plastic pellet pollution along the coast of Brittany that is thought to have originated from shipping containers lost in the Atlantic Ocean.

 Since December 2023, the coast of Galicia is facing an environmental crisis due to millions of tiny white plastic balls from the Liberian-flagged ship Toconao, which lost six containers off Viana do Castelo in Portugal.

 2025

-Nurdles were found on the North East coast on England in March 2025 after a collision between cargo ship Solong and tanker Stena Immaculate.
+Nurdles were found on the North East coast in England in March 2025 after a collision between cargo ship Solong and tanker Stena Immaculate.

+2026

+Nurdles were again found on the North East coast in England in July 2026 after a collision between a vessel and a ship container at the Port of Tyne.
+More than a billion nurdles were released in what is thought to be the biggest spill in Northern Europe.